 Theories About American Politics

 Over the years, political analysts have tended to split over how the American political system operates.
-This split involves three theoretical systems: pluralism, hyper-pluralism, and the power elite; the arguments of which have evolved into three branches of disagreement.
-The disagreements center around which theory best describes what is really going on in American politics.
+This split involves three theoretical systems: pluralism, hyper-pluralism, and the power elite.
+Political scientists and others who take one of these perspectives disagree with each other about which theory best describes what is really going on in American politics.